AdaCore/spark2014/docs/ug/source/how_to_run_gnatprove.rst

 A number of options exist to influence the behavior for proof.
 Internally, the prover(s) specified with option ``--prover`` is/are called repeatedly for each check or assertion.
 Using the option ``--timeout``, one can change the maximal time that is allocated to each prover to prove each check or assertion.
 Using the option ``--steps`` (default: not used explicitly but set by default proof level, see switch ``--level`` below), one can set the maximum number of reasoning steps that the prover is allowed to perform before giving up.
 The ``steps`` option should be used when predictable results are required, because the results with a timeout may differ depending on the computing power or current load of the machine.
 The option ``-j`` activates parallel compilation and parallel proofs.
+With ``-jnnn``, at most nnn cores can be used in parallel.
+With the special value ``-j0``, at most N cores can be used in parallel, when N is the number of cores on the machine.

 .. note::